V-Sekai/manuals/decisions/20240401-shader-graphic.md

-# Proposed: Material Shader Graphic Shirt with Sharp Edges
+# Draft: Material Shader Graphic Shirt with Sharp Edges

 ## The Context